Part II: Kernel Architecture

 Interrupts and Scheduling

 QuantumRT does not perform scheduling directly within ISR context.
-Instead, ISRs use deferred kernel calls to notify the kernel and interact with kernel objects once the ISR has completed.
-Scheduling decisions are made only after ISR execution finishes and deferred kernel calls have been processed, ensuring minimal interrupt latency and predictable execution.
+Instead, QuantumRT provides deferred kernel calls qrt_defer_call() for ISRs to request kernel services after the ISR has completed.
+This approach minimizes interrupt latency and ensures predictable execution.

 Yielding